The need of monitoring aqueous environments and structures has been prompting the development of reliable subsea communications.

 Challenge | Opportunity

-Acoustic systems have poor performance in shallow water, limited bandwidth due to the low frequencies used, may have an impact on marine life, and the ambient noise level could be a limiting factor for communication performance.
-On the other hand, optical systems are very susceptible to turbidity and fouling particles, and they require line-of-sight and thus precise alignment.
+Underwater wireless communications are currently based in acoustic, optical or radio frequency (RF) technologies.
+While acoustic systems have poor performance in shallow water, optical systems are very susceptible to turbidity and fouling particles, and they require line-of-sight and thus precise alignment.

 Development StageLab prototype (TRL 3-4)